 E13.
-With your permission Sir I will ask the Clerk of Parliament to distribute the handout.
+With your permission Sir/Madam I will ask the Clerk of Parliament to now distribute the handout (please see the Appendix on Creating New Value With a "Government-with-You" Approach.)

 E14.
-As I have just mentioned, the government is committed to improving our public services to delight our customers.
+Sir/Madam, as I have just mentioned, the government is committed to improving our public services to delight our customers.
 The government also seeks to keep up with new technological trends to deliver public services in innovative and customer-centric ways.
+Archives of Singal

 E15.
-1Although several objective benchmarks, such as the World Economic Forum Global IT Report and Waseda University World e-Government Ranking, regard public services today to be of a high standard, we think we can do even better with the people's participation.
-To harness the next wave of e-Government innovation in public service delivery, we need to unleash the power of the crowd.
+Although several objective benchmarks, such as the World Economic Forum Global IT Report and Waseda University World e-Government Ranking, regard public services today to be of a high standard, we think we can do even better with the people's To harness the next wave of e-Government participation. innovation in public service delivery, we need to unleash the power of the crowd.

-We need to tap the resources and expertise of the private and people sectors and get them involved in actively identifying, developing and delivering services that meet their needs.

-National The role of citizens would then shift from passive reconsumers to active participants.

-E16.
-To support this, the role of the government will also evolve from a public services provider to a platform provider.

-It will set and referee the rules in the ecosystem to allow the enterprises or individuals to freely innovate and create value-added services.
+- We need to tap the resources and expertise of the private and people sectors and get them involved in actively identifying, developing and delivering services that meet their needs. - The role of citizens would then shift from passive consumers to active participants. - E16.
+To support this, the role of the government will also evolve from a public services provider to a platform provider. - It will set and referee the rules in the ecosystem to allow the enterprises or individuals to freely innovate and create value-added services. - In other words, the delivery model will change from "Government-to-You" to "Government-with-You". - E17.

-1 Highlighted sections were not delivered due to time constraint.
-They are included for completeness.

-In other words, the delivery model will change from "Government-to-You" to "Government-with-You".

-E17.
 For example, the government can facilitate the discovery and use of publicly-available government data by putting them on a central portal for downloading in machine-readable formats.
 A common map platform can also be provided to share government geospatial data.
-These two platforms would enable individuals and companies to develop and deliver value-added services to the public (example in Appendix).

-E18.
-Sir, we are mindful that this move towards a "Governmentwith-You" model does not rely on technology alone.
+These two platforms would enable individuals and private companies to develop and deliver new value-added services to the public.
+Members can refer to the attached factsheet on an example where the public sector, private sector and the wider community come together to create a new mobile service that is tailored to the needs of home-seekers. - E18.
+Sir/Madam, we are mindful that this move towards a "Government-with-You" model does not rely on technology alone.

 On our part, public officers need to embrace a new mindset that some services can be developed and delivered more effectively through collaboration with the public.